-Mark Guevarra, Orthodontics Resident
+Mark Guevarra, Resident in Penn Orthodontics

 The Rodin Arts Collective (TRAC) aims to provide engagement-based opportunities for students to appreciate and analyze various types of "art" with a community of their peers, supplementing their curricular education at Penn.
 TRAC encompasses three main forms of art: Music, Theatre, and Visual arts: